abayomikissiba-ux/LT_Cloud_Computing/README.md

 07- Hello Everyone, My name is KudiratIjeoma Ibeabuchi.
 I am happy to be learning with you all

 08- Hello, My name is Habeeb Ogundele.
-I'm glad to be here and open to learn from our Mentors and my other Mentees
+I'm glad to be here and open to learn from our Mentors and my other Mentees Hello, I'm Isaiah, it's nice to meet you and hope to have a great time learning and working with you all.